aninchat/theasciiconstruct/content/post/junos-vqfx-containerlab.md

 	(cd docker; docker build --build-arg http_proxy=$(http_proxy) --build-arg https_proxy=$(https_proxy) --build-arg RE_IMAGE=$(IMAGE) --build-arg PFE_IMAGE=$(PFE_IMAGE) -t $(REGISTRY)vr-$(VR_NAME):$(VERSION) .)
 ```

+The Makefile is essentially looking for your vQFX images (there needs to be two - one PFE and one RE image).
+This version of Containerlab also has support for qcow/qcow2 based file systems (some older versions only supported vmdk files).
 As part of the Makefile, we're also copying over files from vrnetlab/common/ to the 'Docker' folder under vQFX.
 These files are the healthcheck and vrnetlab python files:

 ```
 root@aninchat-ubuntu:~/vrnetlab/vqfx# ls -l ../common/